 The menus at so many of the Bishop Arts restaurants are varied and creative, with whole restaurants dedicated to different cuisines.

 There’s a restaurant serving gourmet grilled cheese sandwiches (Dallas Grilled Cheese Company), a kiosk for Cuban sandwiches and yucca fries, or a sweet little sit-down restaurant for Korean BBQ (bbbop).

 6. Dance the two-step at a gay cowboy club

 Something a lot of people don’t necessarily realize, but Dallas is an LGBTQ-friendly city with one of the USA’s largest gay populations.

 The Oak Lawn neighborhood has been ranked among the best gay neighborhoods and the Round-Up Saloon is at the heart of it.
 Just like you’d expect, this is a country bar (it’s still Texas, hey) but it’s also a gay bar—crowded every weekend and host to cool events, shows and (of course) square dancing.

 It’s a jovial environment and probably not a lot like your gay bars at home – worth a visit!
 Wear flannel, a beard and a cowboy hat if you’ve got it—but at the Round-Up, everyone is welcome.

 Read more: Gay Guide to Dallas

-Get more fun and cool things to do in the Hipster Guide to Dallas — available exclusively here at travelsofadam.com.
+Get more fun things to do in the Hipster Guide to Dallas — available exclusively here at travelsofadam.com.